12 Era of Bad Feelings

 It wasn’t the finest hour in the history of the American presidency or the nation’s history.
 Worse, with the National Bank gone and import tariffs drying up, American coffers were empty.
 Oceanic trade plummeted from $40 million in 1811 (much of it illegal) to $2.6 million in 1814.
 Thirty-eight years after its inception, the U.S. was bankrupt with a razed capital and its president (Madison) fleeing the British on horseback, likely watching the conflagration from a distance and wondering what he’d created back in 1787 at the Constitutional Convention.

-Some interpreters consider it divine intervention that a tornado hit Washington during the invasion but, if so, it came too late to save the key buildings and caused collateral damage, killing some Americans.
-At least the thunderstorm from which the tornado emerged put out the fires.
+Some interpreters consider it divine intervention that a tornado hit Washington, D.C. during the invasion but, if so, it came too late to save the key buildings and caused collateral damage, killing some Americans.
+At least the thunderstorm the tornado dropped from put out the fires.
 Either way, the British had had enough and they proceeded up the Chesapeake to Baltimore, where they planned to rout America’s own pirate nest.
 Unlike Washington, a tiny “sheep’s pasture” of 8k people at the time, Baltimore was a major port and shipbuilding center.

 Flag that floated over Fort McHenry in 1814, Photo by George Henry Preble, 1873